-I am a Professor of Computational Linguistics at the University of Cambridge where I co-direct the Language Technology Laboratory (LTL).
-Research in LTL is centred around Natural Language Processing (NLP) and how to develop, adapt and apply fundamental NLP techniques to meet the needs of intelligent applications.
-Based in the School of Arts and Humanities, we are particularly interested in human-centric NLP that draws on the understanding of human cognitive, social and creative intelligence and focuses on applications aimed at social good.
-Many of our projects are interdisciplinary and involve collaboration with researchers in other areas of Artificial Intelligence.
+I am a Professor of Natural Language Processing at the University of Cambridge where I co-direct the Language Technology Laboratory (LTL).
+Research in LTL is centred around NLP and how to develop, adapt and apply computational techniques to meet the needs of intelligent applications.
+Based in the School of Arts and Humanities, we are particularly interested in human-centric NLP that draws on the understanding of human cognitive, social and creative intelligence and focuses applications aimed at social and global good.
+Many of our projects are interdisciplinary and involve collaboration with researchers in other fields as well as in other areas of Artificial Intelligence.
 Please see my research page for details!

 Prior to starting in my current position, I was a Royal Society University Research Fellow in this University, based in Computer Science and Linguistics.
 Before that, I was a JSPS postdoctoral fellow in Japan where I worked at the National Institute of Informatics in Tokyo.
 Previously, I was a researcher at University of Pennsylvania.
 I did my PhD in Computer Science at the University of Cambridge and hold masters degrees in both Computer Science and Linguistics.

 I welcome applications from outstanding candidates for PhD in Computation, Cognition and Language.
 If you are interested in applying, (i) please take a look at my research interests and ongoing projects, and (ii) check that you meet the minimum entry requirements before contacting me.
 If you want to apply for PhD funding from Cambridge, note the funding deadlines (for entry in October 2022).
 I get many applications, so please make contact early!

 If you want to do your research project with LTL, please see the projects that we offer.

 Faculty of Modern and Medieval Languages and Linguistics